Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-Starting from \eqref{eq:proximalNet_weightShare} and consider again a learned reconstruction operator in the limit $\RecOp_\NNparam(\data)=\signal^\infty$, and assuming that the iterates converge to a fixed point \eqref{eqn:fixedPoint}.
-The difference for \ac{DEQ} networks is that in fact an unrolled algorithm is trained, which means here that the forward pass of the reconstruction operator \eqref{eq:LearnedProximal} is evaluated in the loss function.
+\paragraph{Relation to \acf{DEQ} networks} We are starting from \eqref{eq:proximalNet_weightShare} and consider again a learned reconstruction operator in the limit $\RecOp_\NNparam(\data)=\signal^\infty$, and assuming that the iterates converge to a fixed point \eqref{eqn:fixedPoint}.
+The difference for \ac{DEQ} networks to the previous \ac{PnP}, is that in fact an unrolled algorithm is trained, which means here that the forward pass of the reconstruction operator \eqref{eq:LearnedProximal} is evaluated in the loss function.
 Clearly, while we cannot evaluate the limit we can make use of the fixed point formulation to compute the gradients for training as we will outline next shortly.

 We assume that the learned reconstruction operator $\RecOp_\NNparam\colon\DataSpace\to\RecSpace$ iteratively applies the neural updating operator $\NNOp_\NNparam\colon\RecSpace\to\RecSpace$ and that $\RecOp_\NNparam(\data)=\signal^\infty$ is a fixed point with $\NNOp_\NNparam(\signal^\infty)=\signal^\infty$ as in \eqref{eqn:fixedPoint}.
-Given the loss function $\SignalLoss\colon:\RecSpace\times\RecSpace\to \Real$ with
+Given the loss function $\SignalLoss\colon\RecSpace\times\RecSpace\to \Real$ with